 If you’ve been struggling to get paint off metal in or around your home, don’t despair.
+While it may seem tricky—or even downright impossible, to sand paint off metal is actually quite easy once you know what you are doing.

 In this guide, we’ll go over a few ways you can easily sand the paint off metal objects in your home, garage, or industry.
+By following the information here, you should be equipped to get paint off metal in any situation.

-Best Way to Sand Paint Off Metal
+Best Ways to Sand Paint Off Metal

-No matter whether you are sanding metal to paint it fresh or need to sand off the old peeling paint from your metal before spray painting, there are a few efficient ways that can be tried out.
+No matter whether you are sanding metal to paint it fresh or need to sand off the old peeling paint from your metal before spray painting, it’s important to follow the procedure so that you end up with a job well done.

-Some of the most common ones include;
+Some of the most efficient ways that can be tried out include;

 1- Sanding Block